cengc13/cengc13.github.io/_posts/2020-04-12-final-project-start-blog.md

 For a typical language model, it is composed of an encoder and a decoder.
 The encoder processes each item in the input sequence, and then compile the transformed information into a vector.
 After processing the entire input sequence, the encoder send the context to the decoder for the next step.
 Both the encoder and decoder are intrinsically recurrent nueral networks (RNN) which processes the input vector and previous hidden state, and produces the next-step hidden state and output at that time step.

 At a high level of abstraction, an attention model differs in two main ways.
 Firstly, instead of passing only the last hidden state at the encoder side, the attention model holds all the hidden states and passes all hidden state to the decoder.
 Secondly, in the decoder side it does one more step before calculating its output.
 The basic idea is that each hidden state produced at the encoder side is associated with a certain word in the input sequence, thus we can assign a score to each hidden state and use that to amplify the word with high score and drown out words with low scores.
 A illustrative and comprehensive tutorial of an attention model can be found in the blog [visualizing a neural machine translation model](https://jalammar.github.io/visualizing-neural-machine-translation-mechanics-of-seq2seq-models-with-attention/).
-Other useful links are also attached at below.
+Other useful resources are:

 - [Attention and its Different Forms](https://towardsdatascience.com/attention-and-its-different-forms-7fc3674d14dc)

 - [NLP FROM SCRATCH: TRANSLATION WITH A SEQUENCE TO SEQUENCE NETWORK AND ATTENTION](https://pytorch.org/tutorials/intermediate/seq2seq_translation_tutorial.html)

+## Next Steps

+We will focus on the modeling part for this kaggle competition in the next step.
+The main focuses are

+- Develop a baseline model

 ## Acknowledgements